nsantos1999/nsantos1999/README.md

 ### Hi there 👋 My name is Natã Souza Santos.

-🌱  I’m currently learning good practices to develop both front-end and back-end using NodeJs, React and React Native with JavaScript or TypeScript
+🌱  I’m currently learning good practices to develop both front-end and back-end using NodeJs, React and React Native with JavaScript and TypeScript

 <a href="https://github.com/nsantos1999">